 Technological changes that cannot always be predicted have a profound effect on library services and library planning.

-Technological changes that cannot always be predicted have a profound effect on library services and library planning.
 An independent study has recommended changes that impact services including continuing education, standards, training needs, and funding.

 The recommendations that emerge from the commissioned study of Virginia's public libraries are impacting future products and services.